luc-hens/luc-hens.github.io/guide.md

 <!-- [complete this section later --- see notebook: talk by Audrey Van Scharen of 21 September 2018.
 EU site: https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en). -->

-### Can I use questionnaires?
+### Can I use questionnaires (surveys)?

 Yes.
 The *Qualtrics* platform to conduct a questionnaire on-line is available to students  [here](https://wearestudent.vub.be/): e-tools > ICT > Hard- and Software.
 But to get a sampling frame and a random sample is much harder than most students think.
 If your sample is not random, you should test whether the sample is representative of the population for characteristics that may matter.
 Most samples I see in master's theses [are not representative](sampling-bias-cartoon.jpg)).
 And remember [what Dr House says](house-md-everybody-lies.png).
-To study behavior it is usually better to look at what people *do* rather than at what they say they do.
+To study behavior it is usually better to look at what people *do* rather than at what they *say* they do.
+Listen to the section on surveys (from 18'28" to 20'19" [here](https://freakonomics.com/podcast/why-are-there-so-many-bad-bosses/) in Episode 495: "Why Are There So Many Bad Bosses?" of the Freakonomics podcast .

 ### How is the paper graded?